Samuel-2626/Samuel-2626/README.md

 <br />

-I'm a passionate Software engineer and Technical writer.
+I'm a passionate Software Engineer and Technical Writer.

 **About me**